brandonjackson/mazer-jackson/README.md

 mazer-jackson
 =============

+### Summary

 Code base for V4 cell analysis written by Brandon Jackson for Jamie Mazer's lab

+### Examples

+Examples are contained in the `Examples/` directory.
+Each example consists of a matlab file containing demo code and png files that show the output of the sample code.

+### Code Overview

 There are two general kinds of classes in the code base: those that are objects designed to facilitate model building and testing and those that